ihsn/SDCPractice/measure_risk.rst

 particular key through the sample weights.

 In *sdcMicro* we can display the number of observations violating a given :math:`k`-anonymity threshold.
-In Example 4.4, we use *sdcMicro* to calculate the number of violators for the thresholds :math:`k = 2` and :math:`k = 3`.
+In :numref:`code44`, we use *sdcMicro* to calculate the number of violators for the thresholds :math:`k = 2` and :math:`k = 3`.
 Both the absolute number of violators and the relative number as percentage of the number of individuals in the sample are given.
 In the example, four observations violate 2-anonimity and all 10 observations violate 3-anonymity.

-Example 4.4: Using the print() function to display observations violating k-anonymity

 .. code-block:: R
+   :linenos:
+   :caption: Using the print() function to display observations violating k-anonymity
+   :name: code44

     print(sdcInitial, 'kAnon')

     Number of observations violating